Things to do in Vilnius in February

 “Cepelinas” Day- A good chance to try Lithuanian national dish.

-The “Cepelinas” day was invented by Lithuanian-American community in 2014 during the Super Bowl championship.
+International “Cepelinai” day was invented by Lithuanian-American community in 2014 during the Super Bowl.
 American Football finals take place on each first Sunday of February and are considered to be an unofficial national celebration in the United States.
-It attracts millions of fans of all the nationalities and draws people together for large annual viewing parties.
-Nevertheless that American football is completely unpopular in Lithuania, Lithuanian-American community adapted to local habits and became devoted fans of the game.
-During the Super Bowl Sunday in 2014, Juozas Vaiciunas, member of the Lithuanian-American community in Detroit, discovered that the ball has a surprisingly similar form to „Cepelinas“ – Lithuanian traditional meal.
-He got an idea to renounce international “Cepelinas“ day on Superbowl finals and encourage people to cook, taste, and gather to eat it together.
-Soon a Facebook page, logo, and the special T-shirts dedicated to“Cepelinas day“ were created.
+It attracts millions of fans and brings people together for large annual viewing parties.
+Although American football is not popular in Lithuania, Lithuanian-American community adapted to local habits and became devoted fans of the game.

 Don’t miss a chance to taste “Cepelinai“ in Vilnius on this occasion.